SethEBaldwin/Newton/README.md

 Currently, p is restricted to be a polynomial function.

 ### Instructions for use:
-Run the file newton.py to open a display window along with a GUI which allows changing various parameters, recoloring, translating, and zooming in or out.
-The file cuda_fractal.py contains a parallized implementation of Newton's method which runs on the GPU for fast rendering.
+Run the file newton.py to open a display window along with a GUI which allows changing various parameters, recoloring, translating, and zooming in or out, and saving the display image.
+The file cuda_fractal.py contains a parallelized implementation of Newton's method which runs on the GPU for fast rendering.

 ### Navigating the display window:
 Click anywhere on the display window to move the center of the display to the point clicked on.